-From 1973 Barak-Ussoskin studied law at the Hebrew University and received her LL.B. in 1977.
+Beginning in 1973 Barak-Ussoskin studied law at the Hebrew University and received her LL.B. in 1977.
 From 1976 to 1978 she clerked for the president of the Supreme Court, Justice Joel Sussman, and in the office of the district attorney.
-From 1978 to 1987 she was legal assistant to successive presidents of the Supreme Court: Sussman, Moshe Landau, Yitzhak Kahan and Meir Shamgar.
+From 1978 to 1987 she was legal assistant to successive presidents of the Supreme Court: Sussman, Moshe Landau, Yitzhak Kahan, and Meir Shamgar.
 In 1987 she was appointed registrar of the Regional Labor Court in Jerusalem and in 1990 became a judge both there and in the Beersheba Regional Labor Court.
-In 1995 she was promoted to being a judge in the National Labor Court, of which she has been vice-president since November, 2000.
+In 1995 she was promoted to judge in the National Labor Court, becoming vice-president in November 2000.

 In a precedent-setting ruling of 1996, Barak-Ussoskin defended the right of an employee to choose the identity of her employer according to her personal career plans, notwithstanding formal employment relationship definitions.
 At the same time, and especially because of her non-formalistic attitude, Barak-Ussoskin was very keen on employees’ good faith behavior and was very strict with those who tried to exploit this attitude.
-In several decisions, one (2002) dealing with a professional diver defined as an independent worker who after being dismissed claimed for severance pay, the other (2001) dealing with employees of the national broadcasting authority who demanded over-time hours which they formally deserved but which in practice were not performed, she stressed that extreme bad faith behavior of employees will deprive them of their other employment rights.
+One 2002 decision dealt with a professional diver, defined as an independent worker, who claimed severance pay after being dismissed.
+A 2001 decision dealt with employees of the national broadcasting authority who demanded overtime hours, which they formally deserved but which in practice were not performed.
+In these decisions, she stressed that extreme bad faith behavior of employees will deprive them of their other employment rights.

-In dealing with another growing branch of employment, Judge Barak-Ussoskin established the right of people working from home who had accidents, to have these recognized as work accidents.
+In dealing with another growing branch of employment, Judge Barak-Ussoskin established the right of people working from home to have accidents there recognized as work accidents.
 As a result, the recognition of work accidents was extended to those incurred by workers in activities in which workers had to participate despite their non-official character, such as staff-consolidation days and “happy-days” organized by their workplace.

 The right to equal opportunities was always Barak-Ussoskin’s special concern.
 In a ground-breaking decision (1997) she granted high damages to a woman who applied for a position as sales agent and during the interview was informed that the job was too difficult for a woman.
 After being rejected, the candidate applied to court, claiming that she had been discriminated against on the basis of gender, and won her case.

 Barak-Ussoskin insisted on implementing the good faith norms both in individual and collective labor law.
-In the collective sphere she stressed the special fiduciary relations of all sides—the employers and employers’ organizations and unions which oblige them to behave honestly not only to each other but also to take into consideration the interests of the public.
-For instance, while still a district judge (1992), she ruled that the freedom to strike of employees of the Ministry of the Interior who are also responsible for issuing passports should be balanced against the right of citizens to free movement and travel abroad.
-At the same time she defended the right of organized workers to organize, demonstrate and picket peacefully.
+In the collective sphere she stressed the special fiduciary relations of all sides—the employers and employers’ organizations and unions that oblige them not only to behave honestly with each other but also to take into consideration the interests of the public.
+For instance, while still a district judge (1992), she ruled that the freedom to strike of employees of the Ministry of the Interior, who are also responsible for issuing passports, should be balanced against the right of citizens to free movement and travel abroad.
+At the same time, she defended the right of organized workers to organize, demonstrate ,and picket peacefully.